TIE Card

 • Step 6: Receive Your TIE Card and Number

-Upon approval, you will receive your TIE card, which includes your TIE number.
+Upon approval, you will receive your TIE card, which includes your TIE card.
 This card is a vital document, so keep it in a safe place.

 For the latest and most accurate information, always refer to official sources and consider seeking assistance from language services if needed.